 In the five treatment rooms at the Little Bothy Spa, the emphasis in on bespoke massages and facials that use ethically-sourced, all-natural products from the hotel’s own Wildsmith Skin range (named after the former head gardener, William Wildsmith), bountiful in nutrient-rich botanicals.
 Fitness devotees who flock to Bodyism's famous Notting Hill classes can keep up their routines, too.
 Bodyism's first-class personal trainers are on hand here for exercise inspiration, regular yoga and Pilates classes as well as nutritional advice.

 Embrace the Great British countryside in style: bring smart tweeds, classic checks, waxy Barbours and weathered Dubarry boots to fit in.

 The hotel has three rooms that have been adapted for wheelchair users, and there’s a lift to access all of the floors, including the underground screening room.

-Furry friends join for £35 a stay in some Master Rooms and Guest Rooms and the Church Lodge; you'll need to request one at the time of booking.
-Dog beds, bowls and treats can be provided (the hotel will need your dog's name, size and breed in advance).
+Furry friends can join for £35 a stay – pet-friendly rooms are limited (and ever-popular), so you'll need to request one at the time of booking.
+Beds, bowls and treats can be provided (the hotel will need your dog's name, size and breed in advance).
 See more pet-friendly hotels in Hampshire.